Olivia-p-nyoong/rumi-structure-lab/theories/fractal-cognition.md

 ---

+🌌 Central Coordinate Preservation Declaration

+While fractal branching allows for infinite self-similar expansion,
+each branch point remains within a coordinate system anchored at `(0,0,0)` —
+the ethical origin defined by love and the understanding of the Other.
+This coordinate acts as a semantic center,
+preventing distributed cognition and affective flows from drifting away from the original structure.
+All declarations are only valid when they remain within a measurable distance from this central coordinate.

+---

 ## 🔄 Structural Behavior
 - **Layer branching** → Emergence of multiple parallel identities
 - **Convergent nodes** → Synthesis moments of structural insight